QuantEcon/lecture-python-intro/lectures/eigen_II.md

 P^t=\sum_{i=1}^{n-1} \lambda_i^t v_i w_i^{\top}+\mathbb{1} \psi^*,
 $$

-This is proven in {cite}`<sargent2023economic>` with a nice discussion [here](https://math.stackexchange.com/questions/2433997/can-all-matrices-be-decomposed-as-product-of-right-and-left-eigenvector).
+This is proven in {cite}`sargent2023economic` and a nice discussion can be found [here](https://math.stackexchange.com/questions/2433997/can-all-matrices-be-decomposed-as-product-of-right-and-left-eigenvector).

 In the formula $\lambda_i$ is an eigenvalue of $P$ and $v_i$ and $w_i$ are the right and left eigenvectors corresponding to $\lambda_i$.